Skip to main content

 Multifamily Housing Goals

-For 2016 there were three multifamily housing goals: a goal for the total number of units affordable to low-income families (income no greater than 80 percent of area median income); a subgoal for the total number of units affordable to very low-income families (income no greater than 50 percent of area median income); and a subgoal for low-income units in small (5-50 unit) properties.
-Because renter income is often not available, a proxy based on rent paid by the tenant is generally used to determine the affordability of rental units.
+There are three multifamily housing goals: a goal for units affordable to low-income families (income no greater than 80 percent of area median income); a subgoal for units affordable to very low-income families (income no greater than 50 percent of area median income); and a subgoal for low-income units in small (5-50 unit) properties.

 The multifamily housing goals are not mutually exclusive and allow for overlap.
 If a unit meets the criteria for each of the multifamily housing goals, the unit is counted for each goal.